 So, if you want to be at the top of the search results, what must you keep in mind?
 Some good keywords remain important, but content creators must consider their audience and how they use the site.
 A sense of user-friendliness now has to be included in the content creation process.

 This change in priorities can even include ensuring a site’s page speed is at an optimum level.
 Perhaps even more important is ensuring that Google knows a site can be accessed on a range of devices and platforms.
 Users will use mobiles and tablets just as much—if not more—than desktops, for example.
+Consider user experience by optimizing site navigation and content readability, using tools like KeySearch to discover long-tail keywords that align with user search intent and improve overall site engagement.

 Prioritize Security